Edwards-R/understanding_docs/nomenclatural-divergence.md

 |*Andrena trimmerana sensu stricto*|
 |*Andrena trimmerana ??*|

 In the past, such situations tended to evolve over longer periods of time e.g. 100+ years, which allowed the situation to be solved by 'forgetting' about the first change.
 With increased attention, dependency, and the advent of genomics, changes occur far faster, more frequently, and have higher potential impact on existing systems.

-### Elephants (and systems) never forget
 This table shows how, over long time periods, the use of *sensu* tends to shift between different versions of the type concept.

 |Name (early)| Name (late)|
 |---|---|